Kitchen & Bath Market Index (KBMI)

 “We are thrilled to partner with NKBA to monitor this important segment of the economy,” said Todd Tomalak, Senior Vice President of Research for John Burns Real Estate Consulting.
 “We view Kitchen & Bath as a critical gauge of discretionary consumer spending, and this new index will allow analysts to monitor the segment with more confidence than ever before.”

-Quarterly Distribution (Q2 2019 Report Available for Download)
+Quarterly Distribution (Q3 2019 Report Available for Download)

-Fill out the form below to download the full Q2 2019 Kitchen and Bath Market Index (KBMI).
+Fill out the form below to download the full Q3 2019 Kitchen and Bath Market Index (KBMI).

 - Future industry outlook remains positive.
-The industry is still more positive on future conditions (69 index reading) than on current conditions (63 index reading), but 2019 sales growth expectations moderate downward due to declining per sale revenue and rising material and labor costs.
+The industry is still more positive on future conditions (68 index reading) than on current conditions (62 index reading), but 2019 sales growth expectations continue to weaken on rising material and labor costs and project delays.

-The Q2 2019 survey results include 457 responses from manufacturers, retailers, building and construction companies, and design firms who are members of the National Kitchen and Bath Association.
+The Q3 2019 survey results include 507 responses from manufacturers, retailers, building and construction companies, and design firms who are members of the National Kitchen and Bath Association.

 About NKBA and John Burns Real Estate Consulting